 Akshay: The same is with India.
 India means money going in and staying for 3 years cannot come out.
 Kiva figured out the way so that money can go into India and come out.
 We see challenges around and our job is about figuring out how at the end of the day money will reach people that need it the most.

 One of the ways to solve those problems is to find good partners, which will help with delivering money as well as finding potential beneficiaries and educate them so they are able to use the loan in the most efficient way.

-Akshay: The ideal organization that we are looking for is an organization that figured out its model, that is doing amazing work, it is operationally sound and just need this infusion of funding, so that they can scale up, expand people they are affecting and impact.
+Akshay: The ideal organization that we are looking for is an organization that figured out its model, that is doing amazing work, it is operationally sound and just needs this infusion of funding, so that they can scale up, expand people they are affecting and impact.

 Having impact was the main motivation for Vince and Akshay to completely change their lives and join Kiva.

 Akshay: I was working in the World Bank in Washington DC.
-World Bank doesn’t do implementation, it works with governments.
+The World Bank doesn’t do implementation, it works with governments.
 For me it was too remote from reality.
 I was really looking for an organization in which I could see the effect of my work.

 Vince: I worked in IT all my life.
 I was in a huge corporation, enjoying my job, but there was no emotional connection with it.
 I needed something more.
 I was introduced to Kiva and it really resonated with me.
-I’ve been lender for 4 years, through the website I found a fellowship program and I got selected.
+I’ve been a lender for 4 years, through the website I found a fellowship program and I got selected.
 It was fantastic.
 Two weeks later they told me I would go for 4 months to Azerbaijan.
 After that a new job position of Kiva was opened in Bangkok and I went for it.
 I applied with quite low expectations, but you always should go with opportunities like that.
 And unbelievably I went till the end of the interview process and they offered me the job.
 Here I am.